eldorplus/react-hello-world/README.md

       });
     };

-We are ready to start adding `jasmine` tests that will be run by `karma` to the `test/` folder.
+We are ready to start adding `jasmine` tests that will be run by `karma` to the `src/` folder located next to our source code.

-Let's add a duplicate test like we have in `test/index.spec.js` we will have this same test in `test/` so that karma can test ReactDOM render being called too, like `jest`:
+Let's add a duplicate test like we have in `src/index.spec.js` we will have this same test in `test/` so that karma can test ReactDOM render being called too, like `jest`:

     import ReactDOM from 'react-dom';
     import expect from 'expect'; // eslint-disable-line import/no-extraneous-dependencies